xpucadad/js-ipfs/README.md

 - `config` (object) Modify the default IPFS node config.
 Find the Node.js defaults at [`src/core/runtime/config-nodejs.js`](https://github.com/ipfs/js-ipfs/tree/master/src/core/runtime/config-nodejs.js) and the browser defaults at [`src/core/runtime/config-browser.js`](https://github.com/ipfs/js-ipfs/tree/master/src/core/runtime/config-browser.js).
 This object will be *merged* with the default config; it will not replace it.

-- `libp2p` (object) add custom modules to the libp2p stack of your node
+- `libp2p` (object or function(ipfs, config)) add custom modules to the libp2p stack of your node

+    The libp2p option allows you to build your libp2p node by configuration, or via a generator.
+If you are looking to just modify the below options, using the object format is the quickest way to get the default features of libp2p.
+If you need to create a more customized libp2p node, such as with custom transports or peer/content routers that need some of the ipfs data on startup, a generator is a great way to achieve this.

+    You can see the generator in action in the [custom libp2p example](examples/custom-libp2p).

     - `modules` (object):
         - `transport` (Array<[libp2p.Transport](https://github.com/libp2p/interface-transport)>): An array of Libp2p transport classes/instances to use _instead_ of the defaults.
 See [libp2p/interface-transport](https://github.com/libp2p/interface-transport) for details.
         - `peerDiscovery` (Array<[libp2p.PeerDiscovery](https://github.com/libp2p/interface-peer-discovery)>): An array of Libp2p peer discovery classes/instances to use _instead_ of the defaults.
 See [libp2p/peer-discovery](https://github.com/libp2p/interface-peer-discovery) for details.
 If passing a class, configuration can be passed using the config section below under the key corresponding to you module's unique `tag` (a static property on the class)